oliveira-da-silva-patrick/software-enginneering-project-group-4/Documentation/Creator's Guide.md

   * ***Boundary*** - Given to any Game Object that is a map limit or has the same properties.

 ## Projectiles

+  Projectiles are custom game objects thrown by the enemy to damage the player.
+There can (and will) exist different types of projectiles, the following steps provide guidance on how to create a **custom game object**:

+  - Create or drag into the scene a game object.
+(You can use the default objects on Unity, _Ex: Circle, Square, etc._ or your own objects)
+  - Modify the properties of the objects such as color, size, layer, etc.
+  - Add the desired components to the object.
+In the case of a projectile we want to add the following:
+      * _Sprite Renderer_ (present by default)
+      * _Collider 2D_
+      * _Projectile.cs_
+  - Now drag this game object into one of your folders and you can delete it from the scene.
+  - That's it!
+Your Custom Game Object is created.
+In the case of the projectile object you can now drag it into the enemy's projectile slot.

+  Note: Keep in mind that when you attach a game object to a slot in a script, you are ***not*** creating a _copy_.
+Think of it as a link or pointer, so any changes that you make to the game object in your folder will be applied to the the projectile thrown by the enemy. _(Which is handy otherwise you would have to reattach the game object every time you modified it)_

   Used scripts: